MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Netherlands/how-to-create-and-export-payment-history.md

     If you want to print the proposal before you process it, choose the **Print** button.

 2. To process the proposal, choose the **Process** action.
 3. To view the payment history, close the **Telebank Proposal** page.
-Make sure the same bank account in the **Telebank – Bank Overview** page is selected, and then choose the **Payment History** action.
+Make sure the same bank account on the **Telebank – Bank Overview** page is selected, and then choose the **Payment History** action.

 The **Payment History List** page displays the payment history that you just created.